-The Forthquarter site is an exceptional opportunity to secure a strategic land holding in one of the areas best positioned to respond to Edinburgh’s high demand for housing, which envisages the need for a further 3,526 households per annum until 2035.
+The Forthquarter site has the potential to become one of the best places in Edinburgh to live, learn, work and visit over the next 10 - 15 years and is well positioned to respond to Edinburgh’s high demand for housing, which envisages the need for a further 3,526 households per annum until 2035.

-There is a Category B listed gasholder on the site requiring repair at an estimated cost of £11.8 million as part of any development of the site.
-The vendor is willing to sell the site to a Restoring Purchaser, who will meet the obligations associated with the gasholder.
+There is a Category B listed gasholder on the site that will be repaired as part of any future development of the site.

 The Forthquarter is located 2.7 miles north of the city centre, looking out over Scotland’s iconic Firth of Forth and beyond to Fife.
-At Granton Harbour, located immediately to the north east, there are proposals for a marina, residential, and retail/leisure project.
 Some 2.4 miles to the east, Leith offers an attractive historic centre populated with small businesses, cafes and bars, as well as the Ocean Terminal shopping centre and the Scottish Office headquarters.
 It is also the arrival point for the proposed next phase of the Edinburgh tram, with subsequent proposals to extend the line to Granton.

 The location is highly accessible by road, with access west to the city bypass and the national motorway network.
 Lothian Buses run some eight bus routes that pass by The Forthquarter, giving access to the city centre and surrounding residential areas.
 The national rail network can be accessed from the city centre, or from Edinburgh Park and the new Edinburgh Gateway Station some 4 miles away to the west at South Gyle.
 This also provides access to the Edinburgh tram, and to Edinburgh’s International Airport.

-To obtain further information about this development opportunity please contact:
+To discover more about this exciting development opportunity and to register early interest please contact:

 If you would like to find out more about how we can help you and your business establish, relocate or expand within the city region, or would simply like more information about what Edinburgh has to offer, get in touch today.